rgroli/other.nvim/README.md

     -- [...]
 })
 ```
-💡 If there are multiple mappings matching the current path, this plugin will show the file picker to select one file.
+💡 If there are multiple mappings matching the current path a file picker will be shown to select the desired file.

 ### Transformers ###
 Transformers are lua functions to transform the captured group of the pattern before being used in the target.